-- (5) Rezoning applications to allow a strata subdivision that relies on sewer or water systems that are located within the strata development and are owned and operated by the strata corporation may be considered. - (6) Rezoning applications to allow a strata subdivision with parcels smaller than 1.6 hectares (4 acres) may only be considered under the following circumstances. - (a) The subdivision includes no more than 15 strata parcels. - (b) The size of the parent parcel is a minimum of 1.2 hectares (3 acres) of Rural Residential designated land for each strata parcel proposed (for example a proposal for 5 strata parcels would require a parent parcel of 6 hectares (15 acres)). - (c) Common property is appropriately protected from further subdivision, unnecessary tree removal, and disturbance of environmentally sensitive areas. - (d) And, the applicant submits an acceptable fire prevention plan for the development and consideration is given to securing the major aspects of the plan. - (7) Rezoning applications to allow a 2nd single family dwelling on a parcel may only be considered under the following circumstances. - (a) The subject property is a minimum of 2 hectares (5 acres) in size or larger, or a 2nd single family dwelling exists and is legal but nonconforming to zoning. - (b) It has been demonstrated that the parcel can accommodate an onsite sewage disposal system for two dwellings. - (c) The development is compatible with adjacent land uses and maintains the rural character of the area. - (d) The parcel is not located within a floodplain or on other hazard lands. - (e) The development addresses wildlife and ecological values. - (f) And, the future subdivision of the land into a parcel smaller than 2 hectares (5 acres) is prohibited. - (8) Rezoning applications to permit parcels to a minimum parcel size of 1.6 hectares (4 acres) may only be considered under the following circumstances.
+- (5) Rezoning applications to allow a strata subdivision that relies on sewer or water systems that are located within the strata development and are owned and operated by the strata corporation may be considered. - (6) Rezoning applications to allow a strata subdivision with parcels smaller than 1.6 hectares (4 acres) may only be considered under the following circumstances. - (a) The subdivision includes no more than 15 strata parcels. - (b) The size of the parent parcel is a minimum of 1.2 hectares (3 acres) of Rural Residential designated land for each strata parcel proposed (for example a proposal for 5 strata parcels would require a parent parcel of 6 hectares (15 acres)). - (c) Common property is appropriately protected from further subdivision, unnecessary tree removal, and disturbance of environmentally sensitive areas. - (d) And, the applicant submits an acceptable fire prevention plan for the development and consideration is given to securing the major aspects of the plan. - (7) Rezoning applications to allow a 2nd single family dwelling on a parcel in a Residential Zone may only be considered under the following circumstances: - (a) It has been demonstrated that any existing on-site sewage disposal system is authorized by Northern Health and is in good working order. - (b) It has been demonstrated that the parcel can accommodate an onsite sewage disposal system for two dwellings. - (c) The development is compatible with adjacent land uses and maintains the rural character of the area. - (d) And, the parcel is not located within a floodplain or on other hazard lands. - (8) Rezoning applications to permit parcels to a minimum parcel size of 1.6 hectares (4 acres) may only be considered under the following circumstances. - (a) There is no known barrier to the development of an on-site water supply and sewage disposal system.

-- (a) There is no known barrier to the development of an on-site water supply and sewage disposal system. - (b) The development is compatible with adjacent land uses and maintains the rural character of the area. - (c) Parcels are not located within a floodplain or on other hazard lands. - (d) The development adequately addresses wildlife and ecological values. - (e) And, the development will not create an unacceptable conflict between farm and non-farm use. - (9) Rezoning applications to permit parcels smaller than 1.6 hectares (4 acres) to a minimum parcel size of 0.4 hectares (1 acre) may only be considered under the following circumstances. - (a) An area of an existing parcel proposed as a smaller parcel is truncated by an existing road or natural water feature. - (b) The average size of all parcels created is not smaller than 1.6 hectares (4 acres). - (c) And, the criteria outlined in Section 3.4.2 (8) are achieved. - (10) Rezoning applications to permit parcels smaller than 1.6 hectares (4 acres) to a minimum parcel size of 0.8 hectares (2 acres) may only be considered under the following circumstances. - (a) The reduced parcel size for certain parcels will result in a parcel layout that provides improved protection of an environmentally unique or sensitive area. - (b) The average size of all parcels created is not smaller than 1.6 hectares (4 acres). - (c) And, the criteria outlined in Section 3.4.2 (8) are achieved. - (11) The provision and maintenance of public access to crown lands, and trail development, should be considered as part of any rezoning application to allow subdivision.
+- (b) The development is compatible with adjacent land uses and maintains the rural character of the area. - (c) Parcels are not located within a floodplain or on other hazard lands. - (d) The development adequately addresses wildlife and ecological values. - (e) And, the development will not create an unacceptable conflict between farm and non-farm use. - (9) Rezoning applications to permit parcels smaller than 1.6 hectares (4 acres) to a minimum parcel size of 0.4 hectares (1 acre) may only be considered under the following circumstances. - (a) An area of an existing parcel proposed as a smaller parcel is truncated by an existing road or natural water feature. - (b) The average size of all parcels created is not smaller than 1.6 hectares (4 acres). - (c) And, the criteria outlined in Section 3.4.2 (8) are achieved. - (10) Rezoning applications to permit parcels smaller than 1.6 hectares (4 acres) to a minimum parcel size of 0.8 hectares (2 acres) may only be considered under the following circumstances. - (a) The reduced parcel size for certain parcels will result in a parcel layout that provides improved protection of an environmentally unique or sensitive area. - (b) The average size of all parcels created is not smaller than 1.6 hectares (4 acres). - (c) And, the criteria outlined in Section 3.4.2 (8) are achieved. - (11) The provision and maintenance of public access to crown lands, and trail development, should be considered as part of any rezoning application to allow subdivision.